srmocher/Node-Weighted-Steiner-Problem/README.md

  * Add edges/nodes by considering each path
  * Repeat this until all terminals are connected
  * If any cycles exist, remove one edge in each cycle to make it a tree.

+ Update: implemented for a single level but correctness not verified.

 ## 3. Naive Greedy heuristic (H2)
 Steps: